zuri-training/Team-100_AnimaLib/README.md

 ## Usage/Examples - How to use library to add nice animation to your web page.

 When you are referencing the code on our server.
-That is, you want to embed a link that points to the css and js on our server.
+That is,when you want to embed a link that points to the css and js on our server.

 ```html
 <html>